tesseract-ocr/tesseract/README.md

 those from the tessdata repository.

 The lead developer is Ray Smith.
 The maintainer is Zdenko Podobny.
-For a list of contributors see [AUTHORS](https://github.com/tesseract-ocr/tesseract/blob/master/AUTHORS) and GitHub's log of [contributors](https://github.com/tesseract-ocr/tesseract/graphs/contributors).
+For a list of contributors see [AUTHORS](https://github.com/tesseract-ocr/tesseract/blob/main/AUTHORS) and GitHub's log of [contributors](https://github.com/tesseract-ocr/tesseract/graphs/contributors).

 Tesseract has **unicode (UTF-8) support**, and can **recognize more than 100 languages** "out of the box".

 Tesseract supports **various output formats**: plain text, hOCR (HTML), PDF, invisible-text-only PDF, TSV.
-The master branch also has experimental support for ALTO (XML) output.
+The main branch also has experimental support for ALTO (XML) output.

 You should note that in many cases, in order to get better OCR results, you'll need to **[improve the quality](https://tesseract-ocr.github.io/tessdoc/ImproveQuality.html) of the image** you are giving Tesseract.